 |12+||Events within the past day.|

-Concrete elements of a memory revision are limited to a number of discrete factors equal to the memorist’s Wisdom modifier.
+Concrete elements of a memory revision are limited to a number of discrete factors equal to the memorist’s Wisdom or Intelligence modifier (whichever is higher).
 For example, a memorist with a modifier of 4 might revise the target’s memory of 1) what the target was doing at a particular point of time, 2) what the target was thinking at a particular point in time, 3) the impression that the memorist made on the target within the time frame of revision, and 4) how the target planned to respond to a particular event.
 The extent and potency of the memorist’s revisions are subject to the GM’s discretion.

 This ability replaces light arts: rapture and dark arts: ebullience.